loon3/Tokenly-Pockets/BVAM.md

 ## Blockchain Validated Asset Metadata

+_Note: The terms 'asset' and 'token' can be used interchangeably_

-Blockchain Validated Asset Metadata (BVAM) is a method which allows Counterparty Token metadata to be stored off-blockchain yet still be verifiable and inalterable.
+Blockchain Validated Asset Metadata (BVAM) is a method which allows [Counterparty](http://counterparty.io) Asset metadata to be stored off-blockchain as JSON data, yet still be verifiable and inalterable by storing the hash of the JSON data in the Counterparty Asset description.

 BVAM must define, at a minimum, the 'asset' element within the JSON data.
 This conforms to the current Counterparty Enhanced Asset Info [documentation](http://counterparty.io/docs/enhanced_asset_info/).
 Additional elements can also be customized to meet the needs of each wallet provider.
 Elements should be listed in alphabetical order to ensure repeatability of the JSON data hash.

-http://xcp.ninja is a proof of concept server for creating and storing BVAM json files.
+There are two methods for storing BVAM JSON data which are recognized by the Pockets wallet, server method (via [xcp.ninja](http://xcp.ninja)) and p2p method (via [Webtorrent](http://webtorrent.io) protocol)

 Example BVAM json, http://xcp.ninja/hash/TB2rTB5FdLtqYu31wTmKgy54TYeZSqJgr3.json